janelia-flyem/transfer_em/README.md

 # transfer\_em

-This package implements a CycleGANs designed to style transfer one 3D electron microscopy dataset (EM) to another.
+This package implements a CycleGAN designed to style transfer one 3D electron microscopy (EM) dataset to another.
 One potential use case would be to transfer data X to Y where pretrained classifiers already exist for Y.  Another application could be to 'prettify' data.